 Ever notice how normal it is for moms to talk about their children’s poop?
-I’ll be honest, when I became a mom I had no idea how often poop could be the topic of conversations.
-I mean, I’m not even phased by it.
+I’ll be honest, when I became a mom I had no idea how often poop could come up as the topic of conversations.
+I mean, I’m not even phased by it anymore.
 I’m talking colour, consistency, frequency, the whole nine yards.
 Now, before I totally make you think I’m crazy, let me tell you – poop is so important!
 And it’s something you’ll likely get comfortable with (or be forced to get comfortable with after a few diaper changes).
 This is actually a good thing, because poop can help tell you if your child is able to digest foods properly, and if their body is working properly to help eliminate anything it doesn’t need.

 What is constipation?

 Constipation is defined as having dry, hard stools that can be painful and difficult to pass.
 You may notice your child straining, or pushing down, while using the bathroom and, as you can imagine, this can be really painful for them!
-It can be made even worse because they are hesitant to go to the washroom once they know this.
-Usually, you’ll notice them avoiding bathroom breaks or holding it when you know they have to go.
+It can be made even worse when they’re hesitant to go to the washroom once they know this.
+Usually, you’ll notice them avoiding bathroom breaks or holding it in when you know they have to go.
 Once they get in the habit of doing this, this can actually stretch out the muscles in the colon and make the constipation even worse – so we want to help alleviate this before it becomes a more serious problem!

 Acute vs chronic constipation

 Acute constipation begins suddenly, with the symptoms I mentioned above being noticeable fairly quickly, and is usually diagnosed after two weeks of abnormal bowel movements.

 Chronic constipation on the other hand, stretches over a longer period, typically over an 8 week period where your child will start to show different bowel movements than before, but nothing sudden or definite early on.